-Boris Johnson: Tories can win next election against ‘human bollard’ Starmer
+Johnson piles pressure on Sunak: ‘Cut taxes to get economy growing’

-‘Crasheroony-snoozefest’ Labour leader Keir Starmer can’t win by standing there, claims ex-PM
+“We need to be on the front foot out there talking about the benefits of Brexit, not being shy about it, not being bashful, and getting some growth back into the economy.”

-Boris Johnson has claimed the Conservatives can “certainly” the next election against “human bollard” Keir Starmer – even though the Tories are at least 20 points behind in the polls.
+In a televised interview with die-hard ally Nadine Dorries, he predicted inflation would come down and the economy would improve before the next election.

-And he slated the Labour leader as a “crasheroony-snoozefest” leading a party that “would be gravitationaly sucked back towards the EU”.
+And he claimed the Conservatives could “certainly” win the next election against “human bollard” Keir Starmer – even though the Tories are at least 20 points behind in the polls.

 “We’ve got almost two years to go before there has to be an election,” the former prime minister said – in a hint that he wanted to return to lead his party.